vLeov/php-chess/README.md

 #### `events()`

-Gets the events taking place.
+Gets the events taking place: threatened piece, pawn promotion, and so on.

 ```php
 $events = $game->events();